smxi/inxi/README.txt

 inxi is a rolling release codebase, just like Debian Sid, Gentoo, or Arch Linux are rolling release GNU/Linux distributions, with no 'release points'.

-Why this is apparently so difficult for some people to grasp is beyond me, particularly with Debian, that has Sid, a rolling release, un-versioned, no fixed release point, package pool.
-All my code is rolling release, some of it just happens to roll more slowly than others. inxi moves slowly some months, very rapidly others.
-When it's moving rapidly, it's often wise to wait for it to slow down, but you don't have to.

 Your distro not updating inxi ever, then failing to show something that is fixed in current inxi is not a bug, and please do not post it here.
 File the issue with your distro, not here.
 Updating inxi in a package pool will